 Number Description

-4 Sensor readings and/or states.
+0 Sensor readings and/or states.

-A numeric sensor shows both the reading and state.
+• A numeric sensor shows both the reading and state.
 A state sensor or actuator shows the state only.

 Available states:

 Alarmed

 Lower Critical = below lower critical

 Lower Warning = below lower warning

 Upper Warning = above upper warning

-Upper Critical = above upper critical
+• Upper Critical = above upper critical

 Open (only available for overcurrent protectors)

 6 The 'Details' command appears for alarms only.

+•

-- to view additional pages.
+- Press or or to view additional pages.
 When there are multiple pages, page numbers appear in the top-right corner of the display. - 2.
 (Optional) If there are alarms in the Alert List, you can perform the following operations.

-to view detailed information of the alarm.
+a.
+Press to view detailed information of the alarm.